BECOMING A VOLUNTEER

 Click here for more details on the personal and professional benefits of volunteering.

-New 2016 Our volunteer commitment is four shifts (16 hours) a month for our telephone program or 3 shifts (12 hours a month for our online program).
+Our volunteer commitment is four shifts (16 hours) a month for our telephone program or 3 shifts (12 hours a month for our online text and chat program).
 This includes 8 hours of overnights for the telephone program or 4 hours of overnights for the online program.
-Volunteers have the opportunity to sign up for their shifts based on their unique schedule.
+Volunteers have the opportunity to sign up for their shifts based on their unique schedules.

-We look forward to receiving your application form and to meeting with you personally.
+We look forward to receiving your application form.